Latest NewsJanuary 31, 2016

-On 9/16/14 Stephen appeared on ABC’s 20/20 with Deborah Roberts and discussed the 2014 murder of Aspen heiress, Nancy Pfister, by a prominent Denver anesthesiologist.
-Stephen and Joyce were hired as consultants on the case by ABC News.
-This case is the basis of their new book, Shadow on the Mountain.
-See The Aspen Daily News story: http://www.aspendailynews.com/section/home/163872 .
-The book will be published in early 2016 by St. Martin’s Press and will explore the themes of class stratification in Aspen and the surprising legal resolution of the murder.
-Dr. William Styler III pleaded guilty to the crime, but in doing so raised more questions than answers.
+In Sept.
+2014, Stephen appeared on ABC’s 20/20 with Deborah Roberts to discuss the 2014 killing of Aspen heiress, Nancy Pfister, by a prominent Denver anesthesiologist.
+During the case, Stephen and Joyce were hired as consultants by ABC News.
+Their book about the murder, Shadow on the Mountain, will be published in March 2016 by St. Martin’s Press and will explore the themes of class stratification in Aspen and the surprising legal resolution of the crime.
+Dr. William Styler III pleaded guilty to the homicide and later committed suicide in prison.
+Instead of resolving the case, his actions only made it more ambiguous.
+Some of the questions his death raised may soon be answered.

 In June 2015, the Singulars, represented by William Morris Endeavor (WME), released a book about James Holmes, who carried out the largest mass shooting in American history in July 2012 in suburban Denver.
-The Spiral Notebook: The Aurora Theater Shooter and the Epidemic of Mass Violence Committed by American Youth, published by Counterpoint Press, examines the entire mass shooting phenomenon, including gun control, mental health, video games, neuroscience, the death penalty, doctor/patient confidentiality, and will offer a variety of perspectives from the twenty-something generation that’s driven much of this violence.
+The Spiral Notebook: The Aurora Theater Shooter and the Epidemic of Mass Violence Committed by American Youth, published by Counterpoint Press, examines the entire mass shooting phenomenon, including gun control, mental health, video games, neuroscience, the death penalty, doctor/patient confidentiality, and offers a variety of perspectives from the twenty-something generation that’s driven much of this violence.

 An April 2015 pre-publication review of the book by Kirkus, with a star, said: